LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 Some parents worry that children who use inhaled steroid (corticosteroid) medicines may not grow as tall as other children.
-A very small difference in height and growth was found in children using inhaled steroid medicines compared to children not using them.footnote 12 And one study showed a very small difference in height [about 0.5 in.
-(1 cm)] in adults who used inhaled steroid medicines as children compared to adults who did not use these medicines.footnote 13 But the use of inhaled steroid medicine has important health benefits for children who have asthma.
+A very small difference in height and growth was found in children using inhaled steroid medicines compared to children not using them.footnote 11 And one study showed a very small difference in height [about 0.5 in.
+(1 cm)] in adults who used inhaled steroid medicines as children compared to adults who did not use these medicines.footnote 12 But the use of inhaled steroid medicine has important health benefits for children who have asthma.
 If you are worried about the effects of asthma medicines on your child, talk with your doctor.

 If your child has asthma symptoms that are triggered by allergens, your child's doctor may recommend immunotherapy.
 For this treatment, your child get shots or uses pills that have a small amount of certain allergens in them.
 Your child's body "gets used to" the allergen, so your child reacts less to it over time.
 This kind of treatment may help prevent or reduce some allergy symptoms.

-for all allergens.
-Allergy shots should not be given when asthma is poorly
+Allergy shots have been shown to reduce asthma symptoms and the need for medicines in some people.footnote 15 But allergy shots are not equally effective for all allergens.
+Allergy shots should not be given when asthma is poorly controlled.

 Complementary medicine is a term used for a wide variety of health care practices that may be used along with standard medical treatment.